Cancel anytime

 Opportunities

-- Increased demand for banking services in Hawaii
+- Expansion of banking services within Hawaii

 Threats

-- Regulatory changes and potential for stricter environmental regulations
+- Regulatory changes and environmental regulations

 Competitors and Market Share